hecatia-elegua/bilge/README.md

 This means you _could_ modify the inner value directly, but it breaks type safety guarantees (e.g. unfilled or read-only fields).
 So if you need to modify the whole field, instead use the type-safe conversions `u14::from(register)` and `Register::from(u14)`.
-It is possible that this inner type will be made private.
+It is possible that this inner type will be made private in the future (possibly configurable).

 For some more examples and an overview of functionality, take a look at `/examples` and `/tests`.